 If you live around Gongdeok (공덕), or Hongdae (홍대), the likelihood of you knowing about the Gyeongui Line (경의선) path is possibly very high.
 It’s one of the best attractions for those who love the...

 When it comes to exploring Korea there are likely several places all ready on your radar.
 Where are the must see locations in Korea?
-You surely know Seoul, the sprawling capital city of over 10...
+3 locations other than Seoul for exploring Korea You surely know...

 Haebangchon is a district in Yongsan-gu, Seoul, and it holds a music event called Haebangchon Festival every year.
 The name of the area translates to Freedom Village, and it is quite an old part of...